-The ever-more digital world brings us to the question of whether to invest in our physical environment, including academic and research buildings, residences, performance halls, sports facilities, and the like.
+The ever-more digital world raises the question of whether to invest in our physical environment, including academic and research buildings, residences, performance halls, sports facilities, and the like.
 The response from our community is a resounding Yes.
 We will continue to prioritize a residentially intensive campus for both teaching and research.